 Again, you may not agree with my preferences, but hopefully you now see how many more possibilities you may have for creativity and expression when you move beyond the Nikon Picture Control construct.
 Let me know what you think!

-Eduardo Suastegui serves the Los Angeles, California are with story-telling wedding and event photography.
+Eduardo Suastegui serves Los Angeles, California with story-telling event and wedding photography.